Mid-Career Faculty Grant in Value Assessment-Health Outcomes Research

 - Funds must be used to conduct the proposed research.

-- Awards may be activated beginning July 1, 2023, or on the first day of any month thereafter, up to and including December 1, 2023.
+- Funding may be begin as early as July 1, 2023, or on the first day of any month thereafter, up to and including December 1, 2023.

 - The Foundation will not consider multiple applications for the same or similar efforts on the same project.
 If multiple applicants are submitting proposed efforts on the same project, the efforts must be separate activities and not duplicative.
 This pertains to applications in all four categories of our VA-HOR programs (predoctoral and postdoctoral fellowships, faculty starter grants, and mid-career faculty grant).